-The Great Divide Trail Guide is a free download with in-app purchases: Download a fully functional version of the App that includes the 25-km portion of the Great Divide Trail from its southern terminus at the Canada-US border to Cameron Lake in Waterton Lakes National Park.
+The Great Divide Trail Guide is a free download from the “Guthook Guides” app with in-app purchases: Download a fully functional version of the App that includes the 25-km portion of the Great Divide Trail from its southern terminus at the Canada-US border to Cameron Lake in Waterton Lakes National Park.

 The rest of the GDT is available via in-app purchases: